bkeepers/signalk-bathymetry/README.md

-# signalk-bathymetry
+# Crowd Depth

-A [Signal K](https://signalk.org/) plugin to collect and share bathymetry data.
+A [Signal K](https://signalk.org/) plugin to collect and share depth data with crowd-sourced bathymetry efforts.

 > **Crowdsourced bathymetry** is the collection and sharing of depth measurements from vessels, using
 > standard navigation instruments, while engaged in routine maritime operations.